MicrosoftDocs/win32/desktop-src/Controls/tbn-getbuttoninfo.md

 ---
 title: TBN\_GETBUTTONINFO notification code
-description: Retrieves toolbar customization information and notifies the toolbar's parent window of any changes being made to the toolbar.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '088527fe-5a38-4c35-ba68-d0cbfdee410c'
+description: Retrieves toolbar customization information and notifies the toolbars parent window of any changes being made to the toolbar.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 088527fe-5a38-4c35-ba68-d0cbfdee410c
+keywords:
-keywords: ["TBN_GETBUTTONINFO notification code Windows Controls"]
+- TBN_GETBUTTONINFO notification code Windows Controls
 topic_type:
 - apiref
 api_name: